mikehubers/Awesome-AI-For-Security/README.md

 > A curated list of tools, papers, and datasets for applying AI to cybersecurity tasks.
 This list primarily focuses on modern AI technologies like Large Language Models (LLMs), Agents, and Multi-Modal systems and their applications in security operations.

+Found this resource helpful for your security research?
+Consider adding a star ⭐ to support the ongoing curation effort.

 ## Contents

 - [Related Awesomes Lists](#related-awesomes-lists)